 Edge Computing and the Internet of Things (IoT)

 In the Internet of Things (IoT), edge computing plays a crucial role in processing and analyzing sensor data in real-time.
 By moving data processing closer to the sensors, network bottlenecks can be reduced and response times improved.
-This enables connected devices to make intelligent decisions autonomously without constantly having to be connected to the Cloud network.
+This enables connected devices to make intelligent decisions autonomously without constantly having to be connected to the Cloud cloud.

 Overall, edge computing offers many advantages for a variety of applications, especially in areas where real-time processing and low latency are crucial.
 With the advent of new technologies such as 5G mobile networks and the increasing use of artificial intelligence, edge computing is expected to play an increasingly important role in information technology.
 However, it is also important to consider the challenges and risks associated with edge computing and to take appropriate measures for security and integration.